indexsupply/golden-axe/fe/src/static/docs/index.md

 ### Cursor {#cursor}

 The cursor enables synchronization between your app and the Index Supply API.
-When you make a request without a cursor, the query will be executed on all indexed blocks available to Index Supply.
-The [Response](#response) will contain a `cursor` string mapping the chains referenced in the query and the latest `block_height` of the referenced chain at the time of query execution.
+When you make a request without a cursor, the query will be executed on all blocks.
+The [Response](#response) contains a `cursor` string mapping chains referenced in the query to the next block number that should be requested (latest `block_num + 1`).

 For example